zero-functional/zero-functional/README.md

 ## Debugging using `-->>`

-As `zero_functional` is still work in progress and macros are still kind of experimental in Nim, it can happen, that the compiler crashes or that actual compile errors are reported in a not understandable way.
-To see the actual code that is generated (provided the generation itself doe not crash) you can use the `-->>` operator which prints the representation `repr` of the actual generated nim code.
+As `zero_functional` is still work in progress and macros are still kind of experimental in Nim, it can happen, that the compiler crashes or that compile errors are hard to understand.
+To see the actual code that is generated (provided the generation itself does not crash) you can use the `-->>` operator which prints the representation `repr` of the actual generated nim code.
-It is also useful for checking what the expression is actually generating under the hood.
+It is also useful for checking what the expression is generating under the hood.

 ```nim
 let a = [1,2,3]